The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 When you plan and prepare for your business uncertainty, you can’t be totally sure about many things.

 For example, if you allocate one week for a certain task that you can actually complete in one week, you have to extend this time slot to ten days or, preferably if possible, two weeks.

 You can’t stop unexpected circumstances from occurring, like sickness, business or personal conflicts or even a natural phenomena like hurricanes and earthquakes.

 Another example is, when you set budgets for your new or current business.
 You have to add an extra buffer.
 A big change in currency exchange rates, or unexpected increase in costs of manufacturing, can be show stoppers if you tightly set your budgets.

 Because unexpected things will usually happen, you will need to update your plan regularly, based on the new facts.

-With lean planning, review and update are part of the process.
-And this is why it Is efficient.
+With lean planning, review and update are parts of the process.
+And this is why it is efficient.

 The most recent version of my business lean plan is the most accurate one.
 It includes good margins, solutions for faced issues, and is minimizing uncertainty to the lowest levels.

 You may say, this is not useful after the fact.
 However if you fail to plan, you plain to fail.
 Because if you plan to build a sustainable business, you should consider the future as well.

 You did your best on the first version of the plan.
 However, the most recent version is the best preparation for the future, with the highest ratio of success.